What is an email newsletter?

 6) Choose a Call to Action

-Every good marketer knows that defining a call to action is critical to your overarching strategy.
+Every good marketer knows that defining a call to action (CTA) is critical to your overarching strategy.
 Within your email newsletter marketing plan, you should define what Call to Action to include based on your overarching email marketing strategy and your brand’s offerings.

-For instance, if you’re a subscription-based application in the fitness space, maybe your email newsletter could showcase a roundup of user case studies who’ve used your premium plan to reach their fitness goals and present a CTA pushing users to upgrade their accounts.
+For instance, if you’re a subscription-based application in the fitness space, maybe your email newsletter content strategy could showcase a roundup of user case studies who’ve used your premium plan to reach their fitness goals and present a CTA pushing users to upgrade their accounts.

 7) Optimize Newsletter Campaigns by Integrating Customer Data

-If you have a more mature email newsletter program, you may want to optimize email newsletter content based on customer data.
+If you have a more mature email newsletter content strategy, you may want to optimize email newsletter content based on customer data.
 With an effective multichannel email marketing solution, you can collect and use all of your customer data in one place, everything from existing analytics sources to first-party, channel, and product usage information.
 Using this type of flexible personalization and segmentation tools, you can subsequently target your users with more tailored email newsletter content, such as a roundup of cross-sells related to their most commonly browsed product categories, for instance.

 When it comes to incentivizing users to actually read your email content, you can data is important in crafting the most relevant messages based on customer interests, preferences, and behaviors.